 The Center for Economic Progress (CEP) helps low-income, working families as a trusted provider of tax and financial services.
 Everything we do, from direct service to informing public policy, improves the financial stability of those we serve.

-We serve families who make less than $50,000 and individuals who make less than $25,000.
+CEP provides low-wage workers with free, high quality tax preparation and an alternative to paid tax preparers.
+We serve families who make less than $55,000 and individuals who make less than $30,000.
 Based on these income guidelines, we can help one in three Illinois residents.

+We help promote financial education and sound money practices -- helping cut ties to predatory financial services.
 We provide year-round workshops and one-on-one financial coaching to help clients set financial goals; create a spending plan; access safe and affordable bank products like bank accounts and small dollar loans; and review and correct credit reports and improve credit scores.

 The Center for Economic Progress was founded in 1990 by Michael O’Connor, a veteran public benefits lawyer.
 Formerly the Center for Law and Human Services, the agency first focused on helping homeless families and individuals access services.